leodutra/tailslayer/README.md

 ## Usage

 The library code is available in [hedged_reader.cpp](https://github.com/LaurieWired/tailslayer/blob/main/include/tailslayer/hedged_reader.hpp) and the example using the library can be found in [tailslayer_example.cpp](https://github.com/LaurieWired/tailslayer/blob/main/tailslayer_example.cpp).
 To use it, copy `include/tailslayer` into your project and `#include <tailslayer/hedged_reader.hpp>`.
+The library currently works with two channels (updates to come!), but full N-way usage is available in the [benchmark](https://github.com/LaurieWired/tailslayer/tree/main/discovery/benchmark).

 You provide the value type and two functions as template parameters: